monsam/stock-predictor/README.md

-# Demo Web Shop Test Framework
+# Cursor AI Demo Web Shop Test Framework

 This is a BDD (Behavior Driven Development) test framework for the Demo Web Shop using Python, Selenium, and Pytest-BDD.